 Our image of a leader is that of a hero – but no group succeeds because of a leader alone.

 Leadership brings out the excellence that is already present in the members of the group.
 It creates the conditions in which that excellence can be performed.
-As leaders, our role is to facilitate and guide the functions as they take place in the group, moving them towards more productive outputs.
+As leaders, our role is to facilitate and guide the functions as they take place in the group, moving each function towards a more productive effect on the group.
 As we get better at seeing how the functions exist within the members of our group – literally noticing and observing – then we can have a greater impact.

 But this idea is hard to see.
-It is hard to turn this idea into specific behaviors, when we have practiced ways of interacting that are concrete and obvious: tell people what to do, get frustrated when they do not, and all of the other things that we think are leadership but often fail to produce the results we want.
+It is hard to turn this idea into specific behaviors when we have practiced ways of interacting that are concrete and obvious: tell people what to do, get frustrated when they do not, and all of the other actions that we think are leadership but often fail to produce the results we want.

-Our goal with The Basics was to demonstrate that this is possible.
+Our goal with The Basics was to demonstrate that effective leadership is possible for everyone, when we ask the right question.
 I hope that we have done so.

-Here’s where we can go from here.
+Here’s where we can go forward.
 When we see and understand the functions of leadership, we can do some very powerful things.
 We can: